During the design time, Processor Expert performs instant checking

 for example, invoke reset of the timer whenever is it needed by the bean

+function.
 If the target CPU shares interrupt priority between several interrupt

 vectors or shares interrupt vectors, Processor Expert provides checking of